What is an LLC

 Types of LLCs

-• Professional LLC – A Professional LLC caters to licensed professionals, such as doctors, lawyers, accountants, engineers, and architects.
-To form this type of LLC, you and your members need to have the required state licenses to demonstrate your professional credentials.
-Some states place restrictions on these professional industries that don’t allow them to create LLCs.
-For example, you may not start an LLC if you are a healthcare provider, an architect, or an accountant in California.
-For businesses in these industries, you must use a different business structure like a corporation.
+• Professional LLC: This term describes any LLC that caters to licensed professionals, such as doctors, lawyers, accountants, engineers, and architects.
+To form this type of LLC, you and your members will need to have the required state licenses to demonstrate your credentials.
+Some states also limit the creation of LLCs for these professions. (e.g., healthcare providers, architects, or accountants in California must opt for another structure like a corporation instead)

-• Series LLC – A Series LLC (or SLLC) is a unique LLC type and considered a “parent” or “master” LLC with separate sub-LLCs beneath it.
-Each sub-LLC has its liability protection separate from each other and the “parent/master” LLC.
-This is generally used in real estate businesses.
+• Series LLC: A series LLC (or SLLC) is a unique type of LLC that’s considered to have a “parent” or “master” LLC with separate sub-LLCs beneath it.
+Each of these sub-LLCs has its liability protection separate from each other and the “parent/master”, meaning they cannot be affected by the liabilities and risks associated with the others.
+This is generally used in real estate businesses

 Find out how to structure your business by learning more about the different types of LLCs that fit your business needs.